-To modify the COM200's settings, one must communicate directly to the COM200.
+To modify the COM210's settings, one must communicate directly to the COM210.
 This may be accomplished by using one of the two methods below.

-Changing some of the modem's settings may result in communication problems.
+CAUTION Changing any of the modem's settings may result in communication problems.
 After changing the settings, try the modem locally before installing it at a remote location.
+To speed problem resolution when contacting Campbell Scientific for support, please inform us of any modem setting changes that have been made.

-A.1 Hardware Connection to COM200
+A.1 Hardware Connection to COM210

-Connect the COM200 to a computer using an SC532 interface (Figure A-1).
-COM200s prior to S/N 2334 require the 10704 adaptor as shown in Figure A-2.
-The computer software (PC208W) used to communicate with the COM200 must set the RS232 RTS line low.
+Connect the COM210 to a computer using an SC532A interface (Figure A-1).
+The computer software (PC208W) used to communicate with the COM210 must set the RS232 RTS line low.

-For example, to change the COM200 to answer on the 3rd ring, the following commands would be sent to the COM200 through the PC208W terminal emulator (RTS not active on modem hardware configuration):
+For example, to change the COM210 to answer on the 3rd ring, the following commands would be sent to the COM210 through the PC208W terminal emulator (RTS not active on modem hardware configuration):